top of page

 1/2 teaspoon sea salt, or to taste

 Heat a large saucepan or wok over medium-high heat.
-When hot, add the olive oil, wait till oil is hot and add the dals, brown mustard seeds, cumin seeds, dried red chili, curry leaves, and asafetida, preferably in that order.
+When hot, add the olive oil.
+Wait until the oil is hot, and add the dals, brown mustard seeds, cumin seeds, dried red chilli, curry leaves, and asafetida, preferably in that order.

-As soon as the mustard seeds begin to pop, less than a minute and as little as a few seconds, add the green chilies and stir for a few seconds.
-Now stir in the cabbage amd green peas.
-Turn the heat to medium-low, and cook until the cabbage is just slightly tender, about 6-8 minutes.
+As soon as the mustard seeds begin to pop, add the green chillies and stir for a few seconds, less than a minute, or as little as a few seconds.
+Now stir in the cabbage and green peas.
+Turn the heat to medium-low, and cook until the cabbage is just slightly tender about 6-8 minutes.
 I like to leave the cabbage crunchy, not mushy.
-When done add the salt and toss well.
+When done, add the salt and toss well.

 Remove from heat.
-Serve immediately in a bowl or deep dish with the coconut sprinkled on top.
+Serve immediately in a bowl or deep dish with the coconut sprinkled.

 • Facebook